brimdata/zed/docs/tutorials/zq-primer.md

 ## Sample

-Sometimes you'd like to see a sample value of each shape not its type.
+Sometimes you'd like to see a sample value of each shape, not its type.
 This is easy to do with the [any aggregate function](../zq/aggregates/any.md), e.g,
 ```mdtest-command